adamfoneil/SerilogBlazor/README.md

 When self-hosting Serilog, there's no built-in log view experience.
 You have to query the serilog table manually and/or build your own UI or query feature.
 There are products like Seq and Graylog that provide a very polished log search and view exeperience, but have costs of their own.
 The reason for self-hosting to begin with is to avoid those costs.
 Furthermore, traditional homegrown log viewers have not provided the kind of insights I'm looking for when examining logs.
 I'd like a log view that helps focus my attention on distinct issues.
 There's still a place for the traditional scrolling table view, but one thing I want to do here is to improve upon this classic view with a card view of distinct recurring issues.

+The other difficulty I run into with Serilog is configuring the logging levels by namespace.
+These are string arguments with no feedback or preview capability, and changes require app restarts.
+So I'm looking for an improved configuration experience of some kind.

 So this project does these things:
 - indexes exception info in order to help you focus on recurring issues
 - provides some Razor components for viewing Serilog detail in your applications